projectacrn/acrn-hypervisor/doc/tutorials/waag-secure-boot.rst

   Conventions.
 CRT and CER file extensions can be interchanged as the encoding type is identical.

-Download KEK and DB from Microsoft
+Download KEK and DB From Microsoft
 **********************************

 KEK (Key Exchange Key):